 Milford Square - Trumbauersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Milford Square - Trumbauersville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.03% of adults in Milford Square - Trumbauersville have a bachelor's degree or even advanced degree.
+The citizens of Milford Square - Trumbauersville are very well educated compared to the average community in the nation: 37.42% of adults in Milford Square - Trumbauersville have a bachelor's degree or even advanced degree.

 The people who call Milford Square - Trumbauersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford Square - Trumbauersville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milford Square - Trumbauersville include German, Irish, English, Italian, and Swiss.